 You should explain to the donor and, where practicable, the attorney(s) that the LPA cannot be used until it has been registered.

-The LPA can be registered anytime after it has been completed and signed by all those who are required to sign.
+The LPA can be registered any time after it has been completed and signed by all those who are required to sign.

 It is important that you clearly explain to the donor the implications of not registering the LPA shortly after it has been made.

-For example, if the donor of an unregistered health and welfare LPA faced a medical emergency their attorney(s) would not be authorised to act on their behalf until the power is registered, which at the very least would take approximately 13 weeks.
+For example, if the donor of an unregistered LPA for health and welfare decisions faced a medical emergency their attorney(s) would not be authorised to act on their behalf until the power is registered, which at the very least would take approximately 10 to 13 weeks.